Mark007-R/Fraud-Detection-MLOps/Readme.md

 SPDX identifier: MIT

-Copyright (c) 2026 Rodrigues Anthony Oliver
+Copyright (c) 2026 Rodrigues Mark Oliver

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to deal in the Software